sf313612/conwayGameOfLifeProgect/README.md

 # Conway's Game of Life - C++ Implementation

-This is my implementation of Conway's Game of Life, a cellular automaton, written in C++.
+This is my implementation of Conway's Game of Life, a cellular automaton, written in C++ and using the raylib library.
 The program simulates the evolution of a grid of cells based on a set of rules.

 ## Features
 - Configurable grid size